September 12, 2019

 P.S. in order not to pollute your original GA view with the bogus parameters, you should definitely exclude your internal traffic from regular/original GA views.

 One of the awesome features of this plugin is that it automatically detects duplicate hits that were sent over to Google Analytics.
-All you need to do is install the Chrome extension, enable it by clicking the icon and then ticking the checkbox next to Data Layer.
+All you need to do is install the Chrome extension, enable it by clicking the icon and then ticking the checkbox next to the Data Layer.

 #2.
 Poor migration to GA + Google Tag Manager